 - Landscaping required under this section is to be installed and maintained along the Primary and Side Streets abutting the property. - b.
-Vehicle parking, buildings, signs or structures (except for walls and fences) are not allowed in the buffer. - c.
-Breaks for pedestrian, bicycle and vehicular access to the property are allowed.
+The parking of vehicles or buildings, signs or structures (except for walls and fences) are not allowed in the buffer. - Breaks for pedestrian, bicycle and vehicular access to the property are allowed.